aws-ia/cfn-abi-crowdstrike-fcs/crowdstrike-aws-terraform.md

 # Benefits of Registering AWS Organizations with CrowdStrike Using Terraform

-For the official CrowdStrike cloud-registration module see https://registry.terraform.io/modules/CrowdStrike/cloud-registration/aws/latest
+For the official CrowdStrike cloud-registration Terraform module see https://registry.terraform.io/modules/CrowdStrike/cloud-registration/aws/latest

-## Executive Summary
+## Summary

 CrowdStrike's Terraform-based approach for registering AWS Organizations with Falcon Cloud Security offers a sophisticated Infrastructure as Code (IaC) solution tailored for organizations with established Terraform workflows and advanced DevOps practices.